yangacer/psort/README.markdown

 	STR 	- string
 	STRREF*	- string reference for eliminating copy

-*Internal type supported by psort but not GAISUtils::record __Notice__ the STR type introduces greater data movement due to copy semantic maintainence.
+*Internal type supported by psort but not GAISUtils::record.

+__Notice__ the STR type introduces greater data movement due to copy semantic maintainence.
 In case of psort, __STRREF__ is recommanded.